 We have till now came across the understandings of Version Control System and its different features.
-The most popular version control system or VCS is GIT which is what this tutorial is all about.
+The most popular version control system or VCS is GIT.
+This is why we are covering the complete series on Git.
 In this tutorial we will learn

 - What is Git?